-Additional copies of this document are available from the EH&S and Natural Sciences Departments and the EH&S website at www.clayton.edu/ehs.
+Additional copies of this document are available from the science departments and the EH&S website at www.clayton.edu/ehs.

 F. Annual Review (back to top)

 The CSU-CHP will be reviewed annually from its effective date by the CHO and the EH&S Department.